“To neglect” means “to pay little or no attention to” something. Synonymy of “neglected” include: “disregarded, forgotten, ignored”

 The WHO framework of overcoming NTDs builds on 5 public-health strategies: (i) preventive chemotherapy; (ii) innovative and intensified disease-management; (iii) vector control and pesticide management; (iv) safe drinking- water, basic sanitation and hygiene services, and education; and (v) veterinary public-health services.
 Integrated approaches are difficult to implement, but they can effectively bring about sustainable development since the improvements made in one sector are enhanced by the advances achieved in another sector.
 And in fact “evidence suggests that more effective control results when several approaches are combined and delivered locally.”

 In 2010, 711 million people worldwide received preventive chemotherapy for at least one NTD, bringing about unprecedented progress.
 In the same year, embracing the integrated approach highlighted above, the IDB approved the US$10M Georgetown Sanitation Improvement Program.
-The Program will address the main problems of the sewerage system of Guyana’s capital city, attempting at the same time to decrease the transmission of Lymphatic Filariasis and other water-related Neglected Tropical Diseases through Mass Drug Administration and Education campaigns.
+The Program is currently being implemented to address the main problems of the sewerage system of Guyana’s capital city, attempting at the same time to decrease the transmission of Lymphatic Filariasis and other water-related Neglected Tropical Diseases through Mass Drug Administration and Education campaigns.
 Over 310,000 people will benefit from this program.

 Not only is eradicating NTD possible.
 It is also quite cheap (US$0.5 to treat and protect one person for up to a year with preventive medicine!).
-With some attention and minimum funding, the NTDs themselves could soon be….well… “forgotten”!
+With some attention and minimum funding, the NTDs themselves could soon be eradicated!